 3. You didn’t work on gaining book reviews before your book went on sale

-There is nothing as frustrating as seeing zero book reviews on your book page.
-Reviews sell books, and selling books will get reviews.
-It’s a catch 22 situation.
+There is nothing as frustrating as seeing zero book reviews on your Amazon book sales page.

-Before publishing it is always best practice to organise reviews that will appear shortly after your book launch.
+Before publishing, it is always best practice to organize reviews that will appear shortly after your book launch.

-Plus, you need as many as you can get because not all will fulfil their promise.
+Plus, you need as many as you can get because not all of them will fulfill their promise.
 But it’s too late now.